mxmou/customize-scratch/README.md

 ## Bring back the Discuss button

 Adds the Discuss button to the navigation bar.
-Original here: https://github.com/Kenny2github/kenny2github.github.io/blob/master/index/discuss.user.js
+Original [here](https://github.com/Kenny2github/kenny2github.github.io/blob/master/index/discuss.user.js).

 I improved it quite a bit - now it's "instant" (there is no visible delay between the page load and the Discuss button appearing) and works on 3.0 project pages (the original from 2017 didn't).